hihihioli/twidilers/readme.md

 * removal of titles (except for blog posts)
 * Image upload for blogs
 * Different feed just for people you follow
-* Posts each have their own ID (Makes it easier for pages, linking to a specific post, etc)

 ## Login page